ryu1kn/ryu1kn.github.io/_posts/2018-03-30-edit-with-shell.md

     - Mary, 10 PRs
 ```

-If you want to order them by the amount of contributions, in vi, you can utilise shell's `sort` command:
+If you want to order the contributors by the amount of contributions, in vi, you can utilise shell's `sort` command:

 1. Select the list of contributors
-1. Press `:` to go to the visual mode (which shows `:'<,'>` on the command line)
-1. Type `!` followed by normal shell command `sort -t, -k 2 -n -r` and hit the enter key
+1. Execute a shell command `sort -t, -k 2 -n -r` on the visual mode

 Then you'll get